BAMΞ Mathematical Phenomenology Sprint

 Institute for English and American Studies, University of Bamberg

-Categorical Differences between Human Experience and AI Highlighted by Literature
+Categorical Differences between Human Experience and Artificial Intelligence Highlighted by Literature

 - 27 November?18:00 CET